-In accordance with the Rules for Entry, priority was given to projects focusing on one or several of the following objectives:
+In accordance with the Rules for Entry, the jury decided to select the projects on the basis of the following criteria:

-The Jury was composed of four members of the Programming Committee on Youth, the decision-making body on the European Youth Centres’ and European Youth Foundation’s programmes, one representative of the European Steering Committee on Equality between Women and Men (CDEG), and a representative of the Youth and Sport Directorate.
-It met on 24 June 2003 in order to select the most outstanding projects.
+The Jury was composed of four members of the Programming Committee on Youth, the decision-making body on the European Youth Centres and the European Youth Foundation’s programmes, one representative of the Congress of Local and Regional Authorities of Europe (CLRAE) and one representative of the Youth and Sports Directorate, responsible for the programme on “Violence in every day life”.

 ”Building a Fair Fans culture”: structural multi-levelled cooperation for the prevention of violence, racism and vandalism in Danish football premier league, a project run by the Danish Football Fan Clubs, the Danish National Crime Prevention Council, the Danish Professional Football Players Association and the Danish Police, Denmark.

 ”See-Open-Undo-Prevent… or shall we say SOUP”: a project run by Chance, Association for Children and Young People, Poland.

 “Motiv8”: a peer-to-peer project supporting young people at risk of harming themselves or others in the community, hosted by Canllaw-Online, UK.

 “Combating violence in everyday life of rural youth”: a project run by Youth without Frontiers, Azerbaijan.